Polycategorical Constructions for Unitary Supermaps of Arbitrary Dimension: Preliminary Material

-\begin{lemma} A symmetric polycategory $\mathbf{polyPsup}[\mathbf{C}]$ can be defined with objects given by pairs $[A,A']$ of objects of $\mathbf{C}$ and morphisms of type $S: \Gamma \rightarrow \Delta$ given by the $\mathbf{P}$-supermaps of type $S:\Gamma \rightarrow \Delta$ \end{lemma} \begin{proof} Given in the appendix \end{proof} \begin{definition}[Quantum Supermaps] For brevity we refer to the $\mathbf{fCP}$-supermaps on $\mathbf{fQC}$ as \textrm{Quantum Supermaps} and the corresponding polycategory is refered to as $\mathbf{QS}$ , we furthermore refer to the $\mathbf{fHilb}$-supermaps on $\mathbf{fU}$ as \textrm{Unitary Supermaps} with the corresponding polycategory denoted $\mathbf{uQS}$ \end{definition}
+\begin{lemma} A symmetric polycategory $\mathbf{polyPsup}[\mathbf{C}]$ can be defined with objects given by pairs $[A,A']$ of objects of $\mathbf{C}$ and morphisms of type $S: \Gamma \rightarrow \Delta$ given by the $\mathbf{P}$-supermaps of type $S:\Gamma \rightarrow \Delta$. \end{lemma} \begin{proof} Given in the appendix. \end{proof} \begin{definition}[Quantum Supermaps] For brevity we refer to the $\mathbf{fCP}$-supermaps on $\mathbf{fQC}$ as \textrm{Quantum Supermaps} and the corresponding polycategory is refered to as $\mathbf{QS}$, we furthermore refer to the $\mathbf{fHilb}$-supermaps on $\mathbf{fU}$ as \textrm{Unitary Supermaps} with the corresponding polycategory denoted $\mathbf{uQS}$. \end{definition}

-\paragraph{Locally-Applicable Transformations} In this section we review a characterization of quantum supermaps as certain types of natural transformations \cite{Wilson2022QuantumLocality}, this removes the need to reference an ambient category such as $\mathbf{P}$ into which the category $\mathbf{C}$ embeds when defining supermaps.
-The goal of the paper will be to extend this natural transformation definition of supermap so that it is strong enough to (a) recover unitary supermaps when applied to the category of unitaries (b) extend supermaps to infinite dimensions in a satisfactory way (c) construct a polycategorical enriched semantics for composition-without-time-loops of supermaps on arbitrary symmetric monoidal categories.
+\paragraph{Locally-Applicable Transformations} In this section we review a characterization of quantum supermaps as certain types of natural transformations \cite{Wilson2022QuantumLocality} called locally-applicable transformations (recently identified with \textit{strong} natural transformations \cite{hefford_prof_sup}), this removes the need to reference an ambient category such as $\mathbf{P}$ into which the category $\mathbf{C}$ embeds when defining supermaps.
+The goal of the paper will be to extend this natural transformation definition of supermap so that it is strong enough to (a) recover unitary supermaps when applied to the category of unitaries (b) extend supermaps to infinite dimensions in a satisfactory way (c) construct a (enrichment into a) polycategory for composition-without-time-loops of supermaps on arbitrary symmetric monoidal categories.